-New Right to Farm Site Selection GAAMPS needs local government attention
+Right to Farm Site Selection GAAMP needs local government attention

-Agriculture Commission adopted new Site Selection GAAMPs.
-This means local government needs to start discussions about urban agriculture and local food activity, and work to accommodate this new economic niche.
+Site Selection GAAMPs provides opportunity for local government to lead discussions about urban agriculture and local food production, and work to accommodate this economic activity.

 According to page 5 of the Sitting GAAMP, categories of livestock facility sites now are:

-- “Category 1.
-These are sites normally acceptable for livestock facilities and generally defined as areas that are highly agricultural with few non-farm residences.
+- “Category 1. sites - those normally acceptable for livestock facilities and generally defined as areas that are highly agricultural with few non-farm residences.

-- “Category 2.
-These are sites where special technologies and/or management practices could be needed to make new and expanding livestock facilities acceptable.
+- “Category 2. sites - those where special technologies and/or management practices could be needed to make new and expanding livestock facilities acceptable.
 These areas are predominantly agricultural but also have an increased number of non-farm residences.

-- “Category 3.
-These are sites that are generally not acceptable for new and expanding livestock production facilities due to environmental concerns or other neighboring land uses.
+- “Category 3. sites - those that are generally not acceptable for new and expanding livestock production facilities due to environmental concerns or other neighboring land uses.

-Category 4 sites for livestock facilities are further defined on page 11 of the Site Selection GAAMP as:
+Category 4 sites for livestock facilities are further defined in the Site Selection GAAMP as:

-“Category 4 Sites are locations that are primarily residential and do not allow agricultural uses by right and are not acceptable under the Siting GAAMPs for livestock facilities or livestock production facilities regardless of the number of animal units.
+“Category 4 Sites are locations that are primarily residential and are not acceptable under the Siting GAAMPs for livestock facilities or livestock production facilities regardless of the number of animal units.
 However, the possession and raising of animals may be authorized in such areas pursuant to a local ordinance designed for that purpose.”
-(Emphasis added)

-In other words, small livestock facilities in “primarily residential” locations are not banned from those locations; rather the decision of whether or not it is an appropriate location is shifted from the state, with GAAMPs, to the local government to determine.
+In other words, small livestock facilities in “primarily residential” locations are not outright permitted under the RTFA or banned from those locations; rather the decision of whether or not livestock can be permitted at a given location is shifted from the state, with GAAMPs, to the local government to determine.
 A small livestock facility is defined as “less than 50 animal units.”
-An animal unit is the number of animals which are equivalent to one slaughter and feed cattle.
+An animal unit is the number of animals equivalent to one slaughter and feed cattle.
 Depending on the animal, 50 animal units is proportionate based on a number of factors.
-For example, 50 animal units means 125 swine, 500 sheep and lambs, 25 horses, 2,700 turkeys, 5,000 laying hens or broilers.
-See table 1 on page 4 of the Site Selection GAAMP for more information.
+For example, 50 animal units means 125 swine, 500 sheep and lambs, 25 horses, 2,750 turkeys, 5,000 laying hens or broilers.

-Essentially, the creation of a Category 4 site defines a geography where livestock facilities do not comply with the Site Selection GAAMPs and therefore do not earn Right to Farm Act protection, and also local zoning applies.
-There are an increasing number of local governments that have allowed keeping of animals.
-There are also many others that have expressed interest to do so if they could include regulation tailored to local concerns.
-The concern is that once any agriculture is allowed before this change, then all forms of agriculture are allowed without a means to implement community consensus.
+Essentially, the creation of a Category 4 site defines a geography where livestock facilities do not comply with the Site Selection GAAMPs and therefore do not earn Right to Farm Act nuisance protection and local ordinance preemption.
+There are an increasing number of local governments with primarily residential areas allowing the keeping of animals.
 Remember, the RTFA reads: